Christmas in the Workplace

 Give a Business Update

 Remember that although office parties are intended as social events to reward employees and raise morale, they also remain strictly business events.
-Include a small business update at the party as it is good practice to share plans for 2018.
+Include a small business update at the party as it is good practice to share plans for next year.
 Here are some points you can cover in your business update:

 - Sales of the year.